swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 Once you have entered and claimed host access, it is recommended that you create a waiting room.
 This enables you to explicitly let people in, rather than allowing anyone to simply come in.
 It helps prevent "zoombombing," or entry of unwelcome guests.

 Click on "Security" in the bottom panel.
 At this point, you can lock the room entirely.
-This is not recommended, as someone who accidentally gets bumped off the call will not be able to re-join.
+This is not recommended, as someone who accidentally gets bumped off the call or other latecomers will not be able to re-join.
 Select "Enable Waiting Room."
 This will give you (as host) a notification every time someone tries to enter the room.
 You can admit them individually or as a group.
 You can also message the waiting room (as a whole; not individuals) before admitting them.

 #### Assigning a co-host